csdms/ivy/lessons/git/github-authentication.md

 through two protocols, HTTPS and SSH.

 When using HTTPS,
-you have to supply your username and a personal access token (PAT)--a long string of characters--on every connection attempt.
+a user must supply a personal access token (PAT)--a long string of characters--on every connection attempt.

 When using SSH,